oritp/PBE/README.md

 # PBE (Projecte Bàsic d'Enginyeria)
-Project of _Projecte Bàsic d'Enginyeria_ subject from ETSETB, Universitat Politècnica de Catalunya (UPC).
+Project of _Projecte Bàsic d'Enginyeria_ subject from ETSETB, Polytechnical University of Catalonia (UPC).

 You will find the following:
 - ## Puzzle1